-When operating cash flows (CF) are not the same dollar amount each year, you must take a longer approach.
-In essence, you begin with the acquisition cost--the amount to be recovered, and subtract the expected cash flows for each year, until you get to the point at which you have recovered all of the cash.
+When the dollar amount of operating cash flows are not expected to be the same amount each year, you must take a longer approach.
+In essence, you begin with the acquisition cost---the amount to be recovered, and subtract the expected cash flows for each year until you get to the point in time at which you have recovered all of the cash.

 Begin with the amount of cash used to purchase the investment and subtract the cash inflows for the first year:

-Amount to recover − Cash flows of year 1 = Remaining cash flows to recover
+Amount to recover − Year 1 cash flows = Remaining cash to recover

-If the remaining cash flows to recover is greater than or equal to the cash flows of year 2, subtract the cash flows expected for year 2.
+If the amount of remaining cash flows to recover is greater than or equal to the cash flows of year 2, subtract the cash flows expected for year 2.

 Continue subtracting projected operating cash flows for each subsequent year until the remaining cash flows not yet recovered are less than the cash flows expected for the next year.
-At this point, determine at what point during the next year that the remaining cash will be recovered.
+Determine the point during the next year that the remaining cash will be recovered.
 This is achieved by calculating the percentage portion of the next year that will pass at the point the final cash recovery is expected to occur.
 The portion of final recovery year is calculated as :

-Portion of final recovery year = Cash remaining to be recovered Cash to be received during the final recovery year
+Portion of final year = Cash remaining to be recovered Cash to be received during the final year

 The payback period is equal to the number of full years plus the portion of final recovery year.